valory-xyz/optimus-quickstart/README.md

 #### FORK_URL

-**Only required for forking Gnosis using a Hardhat node during development.**
+**Required for forking Gnosis using a Hardhat node during development.**

 You can get a Gnosis RPC from [Nodies](https://www.nodies.app/).
 Then set `FORK_URL=https://....`
+Be sure to set an external RPC here.

 ### Install project dependencies